Jimi Mbaye: Collaborations

-The third album called "Khare Dounya" was released in 2012.
+His third album called "Khare Dounya" was released in 2012.
 "Khare Dounya" means "Fight for Life".
 He recorded this album with his band "Group Dogo".
-It's an album where Mbaye shows really his musicality.
 He started to tour with his band around Senegal and the West African region.

-Since he had his studio Mbaye often collaborated with many artists from Africa and the rest of the world.
-We remember the album Daxaar with the late jazz drummer Steve Reid recorded in Mbaye's studio Dogo in Dakar.
+After opening his studio, Mbaye collaborated with a few artists from Africa and other regions.
+One notable project was the album Daxaar, which was recorded at his Dogo studio in Dakar, featuring American jazz drummer Steve Reid.

 He was friendly with many musicians.
-During gigs he would rehearse with other artists to create new songs they could record later to advance their own careers.

-He often produced albums for musicians in Senegal.
-And sometimes he performed with them.
+During gigs, he would rehearse with other artists to create new songs they could record later to advance their own careers, and often produced for and performed with musicians in Senegal.

 Mbaye quit Super Étoile de Dakar to work on his own solo career and started to tour with his "Group Dogo" all around the world.
 Mbaye rejoined Super Étoile in 2017.
 He played in Bercy 2017 together with Habib Faye.

 In June 2025, Youssou N'Dour released a tribute to his late friend entitled "Jimi Mbaye Dogo (Hommage du Super Etoile de Dakar)".